Aug. 25, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 GM1 gangliosidosis is a lysosomal storage disorder that causes neurodegeneration.
 It is caused by a deficiency of beta-galactosidase.
 Three different phenotypes are known, including an infantile variant (type 1), a juvenile form (type 2), and an adult or chronic form.
 Morquio B disease is also due to mutations in beta-galactosidase but does not result in neurodegeneration.
 In this article, the authors review the history, pathogenesis, and therapeutic approaches (both current and experimental) for these conditions.

 • GM1 gangliosidosis is a lysosomal storage disorder caused by deficiency in beta-galactosidase.

-• There are several phenotypes: infantile, juvenile, and adult.
+• There are three main phenotypes: infantile, juvenile, and adult.

 • The pathogenesis of GM1 gangliosidosis is multifactorial and includes mitochondrial dysfunction and neuroinflammation.

 • Enzyme activity, single gene testing, and whole exome sequencing can be used to make a diagnosis of GM1 gangliosidosis.